girishvat123/DockerProgram/README.md

 This simple software extracts the data from mutliple `metrics.json` files corresponding to the consumers and outputs the metrics data to a single csv file.
 This is primarily built for running on **python3**.
 If you have both versions of python 2 and 3 installed, please change the below commands for **python** to **python3** depending on what is the default python environment.

-## Steps for Running it in your own local machine with the cloned repository
+## Steps for running it in your own local machine with the cloned repository

 1. Clone the repository:
   ```git clone git://github.com/girishvat123/NetSkopeTakeHome```